scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 Implement a Fuel plugin that will install and configure the LMA infrastructure alerting system for an OpenStack environment.

-The initial implementation of this plugin plan to install and configure Nagios [2]_ to manage alerts and send notifications to operators by email.
+The initial implementation of this plugin plans to install and configure Nagios [2]_ to manage alerts and send notifications to operators by email.

 There are two types of alerts which are initially supported:

-   * Leverage Service status determination computed by the `LMA collector` plugins.
+   * Leverage the service status determinations computed by the `LMA collector` plugins (OKAY, WARN, FAIL, UNKNOWN).
    * Provide the ability to configure alarms over metrics by querying the time series database provided by the `Influxdb-Grafana` plugin [8]_

-In order to integrate this new `LMA infrastructure alerting` plugin into the `LMA toolchain` its necessary to:
+In order to implement these features into the `LMA toolchain` it's necessary
+to:

-* Plug the `LMA collector` [3]_ to this new alerting system with the native Hekad [4]_ NagiosOutputPlugin [5]_ for the glue.
+* Plug the `LMA collector` [3]_ to this new alerting system with the native Hekad [4]_ NagiosOutputPlugin [5]_.
-* Plug Nagios to the time series database InfluxDB [6]_ by developing specialized a Nagios plugin [7]_ to allow to define alarm over metrics.
+* Plug Nagios on the time series database InfluxDB [6]_ by developing a specialized Nagios plugin [7]_ to allow to define alarm over metrics.

 Alternatives
 ------------

+There are plenty of alerting solutions but Nagios is the dominant open source monitoring solution.
+Hence Nagios brings a robust and proven solution which match perfectly both to our alerting use case and the integration within a legacy infrastructure monitoring.

+It's not exclude to leverage other open source solutions to complete and/or replace Nagios in future.

-There is no available alternative to notify operators.
-With the `LMA toolchain` the only way to determine critical state would be to keep an eye on dashboards provided by the `Influxdb-Grafana plugin` [8]_.
+With `LMA toolchain v0.7` the only way to be aware of critical situations would be to keep constantly an eye on all dashboards provided by the `Influxdb-Grafana plugin` [8]_, which is not acceptable.

 Alert severities
 ----------------

-The service statutes computed by the `LMA collector` and the states defined by Nagios map like this:
+The service statutes computed by the `LMA collector` are mapped with the states defined by Nagios by this (simple) way:

 +---------------+----------+
 | LMA collector | Nagios   |